xertSuns1/braiins/open/bosminer/README.md

 ```

+# Known Issues and Next Iteration Roadmap (MVP Beta)

+Below is a list of use cases that we plan on implementing in the Beta MVP phase of the project:

+- fail-over between pools and upstream connection handling the bOSminer currently doesn't handle any upstream connectivity issues.
+If the upstream fails, the software wouldn't try to reconnect.
+- currently the API implements the read-only subset, writable part of cgminer compatible API is to be implemented
+- stratum V1 support - legacy mining protocol support is necessary for production environments
+- linear frequency scaling of factory calibration frequencies

 # Configuration and Command Line Options

 Currently the software can be configured in 2 ways - sorted by priority: